Collective excitations in three-band superconductors: Goldstone and Higgs oscillations in three-band superconductors

 so that $\xi(T_{c})=\infty$.

-We could see, that if Eq.(\ref{3.9}) takes place, then Leggett modes are absent, and the common mode oscillations with acoustic spectrum (\ref{3.8}) remain only. \emph{Thus, as in single-band superconductors, in three-band superconductors the common mode oscillations exist only.
-The anti-phase Goldstone mode (i.e. Leggett modes) and the anti-phase Higgs modes are absent, that ensures only one coherence length $\xi(T)$ diverging at $T=T_{c}$}.
-At the same time, the Goldstone mode is accompanied by current, therefore the gauge field $\widetilde{A}_{\mu}$ absorbs the Goldstone boson $\theta$, as in single-band superconductors, i.e. Anderson-Higgs mechanism takes place \cite{grig2}.
-The condition (\ref{3.9}) generalizes the condition obtained in \cite{grig1,grig3} for two-band superconductors, which prohibits type 1.5 superconductors.
+We could see from the properties of Higgs modes that the \emph{existence of several coherence lengthes with corresponding properties is incompatible with the second-order phase transition}.
+Then, if equation~(\ref{3.9}) takes place, then Leggett modes are absent, and the common mode oscillations with acoustic spectrum~(\ref{3.8}) remain only. \emph{Thus, as in single-band superconductors, in three-band superconductors the common mode oscillations exist only.
+The anti-phase Goldstone mode (i.e., Leggett modes) and the anti-phase Higgs modes are absent, which ensures only one coherence length $\xi(T)$ diverging at $T=T_{c}$}.
+At the same time, the Goldstone mode is accompanied by current.
+Therefore, the gauge field $\widetilde{A}_{\mu}$ absorbs the Goldstone boson $\theta$, as in single-band superconductors, i.e., Anderson-Higgs mechanism takes place~\cite{grig2}.
+The condition (\ref{3.9}) generalizes the condition obtained in~\cite{grig1,grig3} for two-band superconductors, which prohibits type 1.5 superconductors.